 Reasons Underlying Animal or Pet Hoarding

-There exists a myriad of reasons why some individuals turn to hoarding animals or pets.
-Underlying reasons for animal or pet hoarding includes:
+There exists a myriad of reasons why some individuals turn to hoard animals or pets.
+Underlying reasons for animal or pet hoarding include:

 - Attachment disorders

 - Personality disorders

 - Combination of attachment and personality disorders

 - Other mental illnesses

 ASPCA Criteria to Establish Animal or Pet Hoarding

 The ASPCA has established a set of criteria to identify when pet hoarding likely is occurring.
 These criteria include:

 - An individual has in his or her possession more than the typical number of animals or pets